Understanding what is a considered an accommodation business in Victoria will help you decide the actions you will need to take.

 Businesses covered by the Prescribed Accommodation Regulations are:

-- Bed and breakfasts accommodating more than five people
+- bed and breakfasts (B&B) accommodating more than 5 people

 Businesses not covered by the Prescribed Accommodation Regulations are:

-- Premises where five or less people can be accommodated.
+- premises where 5 or less people can be accommodated.

-The decision to commence an accommodation business requires careful consideration regarding the type of property you intend to develop.
+Before commencing an accommodation business, consider the following questions regarding the type of property you intend to establish.

 - Can you obtain affordable insurance cover to operate the business?

-- Could you cover operating costs from other income sources or savings until the business breaks-even (typically 2-3 years)
+- Could you cover operating costs from other income sources or savings until the business breaks-even, typically two to three years?

 - Where and how will you find your customers?